Nursing is an in-demand profession within the health care sector. Explore skills you can add to your resume to land your next job as a nurse.

 Nurses are responsible for managing nursing assistants and leading teams of nurses.
 Teamwork, in addition to being able to delegate tasks, is critical.

-How to show it: On your resume, you might describe situations where you displayed strong leadership skills, specifying the number of people you led, and what was achieved as a result of your leadership.
+How to show it: On your resume, you might describe situations where you displayed strong leadership skills, specifying the number of people you led and what was achieved as a result of your leadership.
 A good example of this is: “Supervised a team of seven registered nurses and two nursing aides in the ER” listed under work experiences.

 Nurses make logical, evidence-based decisions for their patients and as leaders of their teams.
 They must be resourceful when solving problems in the workplace, so critical thinking skills are necessary.

-How to show it: In your work experience, you can outline in one sentence a situation in which your ability to think critically helped you create a solution immediately, and how it influenced the outcome.
+How to show it: In your work experience, you can outline in one sentence a situation in which your ability to think critically helped you create a solution immediately and how it influenced the outcome.

-How to show it: In your resume, you can mention that you managed training schedules for many nurses, or have experience working on a team of six in the ER.
+How to show it: In your resume, you can mention that you managed training schedules for many nurses or have experience working on a team of six in the ER.

 The best place to put your nursing skills on your resume is in the descriptions of your work experiences.
-This is where you have room to explain your key achievements and day-to-day tasks that are specific to you and your nursing career.
+This is where you have room to explain your key achievements and the day-to-day tasks that are specific to you and your nursing career.

-Here, technical and workplace skills can be combined within the same description to demonstrate that you are well-rounded.
+In your work experience section, you can combine technical and workplace skills within the same description to demonstrate that you are well-rounded.

 For example:

-Registered Nurse at American Red Cross / Detroit, Michigan
+Registered Nurse at American Red Cross/Detroit, Michigan

-December 2015 - February 2020
+December 2015–February 2020

 Focused on customer service, made connections with over 400 regular blood donors